On the number of independent solutions of algebraic differential equations: Abelian reduction and the structure of -irreducible subfields

 As the anti-linear part $D \lhd G$ is a normal subgroup, the subfield $K \subset E$ fixed by $D$ is a strongly normal extension of $k$.
 The Galois group of $K /k$ is $L=G/D.$ As its Galois group is linear, $K/k$ is Picard-Vessiot (cf. Fact 1.20 in \cite{meretzky2025picard}).
 Any subfield of $k \langle a \rangle $ of $E$ with the property the type $tp(a/k)$ has linear binding group must be a subfield of $K$.
-Putting together the last two paragraphs, we've proved (1) of Theorem \ref{KS1.2}.
+Putting together the last two paragraphs, we have recovered part (1) of the following result from \cite{kumbhakar2025strongly}.